 Will my pet get sick from harmful E. coli bacteria?
 The most common objection to raw feeding from pet parents and veterinarians is the concern that they or their pet might get sick from harmful pathogens.
 There are many varieties of E. coli.
 Many are harmless and are naturally present in pets while specific strains can cause illness in immunocompromised animals.

-According to the Center for Disease Control and Prevention (CDC), Escherichia coli (E. coli) is a bacteria found in the environment, foods, and the intestines of humans and animals.
+Escherichia coli (E. coli) is a bacteria found in the environment, foods, and the intestines of humans and animals according to the Center for Disease Control and Prevention (CDC).
 Most strains of E. coli are harmless.
-However, some strains can cause extreme sickness in humans and animals.
+However, some strains can cause extreme sickness in both humans and animals.

-The illness humans get from E. coli is called Shiga toxin-producing E. coli (STEC) infection.
-STEC infection can last 5 to 7 days, with symptoms appearing 3 to 4 days after ingesting foods or drinks containing the bacteria.
+The illness that humans can get from E. coli is called Shiga toxin-producing E. coli (STEC) infection.
+STEC infection can last 5 to 7 days with symptoms appearing 3 to 4 days after ingesting the bacteria in food or drink.
 Although, symptoms can appear as early as 1 day and as late as 10 days after exposure.
 STEC infection can lead to diarrhea, urinary tract infections, respiratory illness, and pneumonia.
-Rarer and more severe strains of STEC infection can lead to hemolytic uremic syndrome (HUS), a type of kidney failure which can lead to permanent kidney damage or even death.
+Rarer and more severe strains of STEC infection can lead to hemolytic uremic syndrome (HUS).
+This is a type of kidney failure which can lead to permanent kidney damage or even death.

 The CDC estimates STEC infection causes 265,000 illnesses, 3,600 hospitalizations, and 30 deaths in the United States every year.
 A person can be exposed to STEC infection by ingesting contaminated food or water, or by contact with an infected person or animal.